kickstartDS/kickstartDS/packages/tools/docusaurus/docs/intro/index.md

     link={{
       size: 'small',
       href: '/blog/',
-      label: "Concepts",
+      label: "TODO: Concepts",
       variant: "outline",
     }}
-    text="Take a look behind the scenes, and learn about the conceps and ideas making up **kickstartDS**" topic="How It Works"
+    text="TODO: Take a look behind the scenes, and learn about the conceps and ideas making up **kickstartDS**" topic="How It Works"
   />
 </Section>